[1.0] PERSONAL JURISDICTION IN FLORIDA

 Florida Statute 49.011 allows for service by publication as an alternative to actual service of process in a civil lawsuit.
 Under this statute, this constructive form of service is only allowed in specific circumstances for specific defendants.
 Constructive notice assumes that the defendant receives the notice even when not delivered in person.
 This service of process is permitted only on a judge’s order after a sworn declaration has been given of the failure to locate the defendant after exercising due diligence.
 The court considers publication effective whether or not the defendant reads it.
 Constructive service may also refer to a non-resident defendant.

-For information on serving legal papers, contact a professional process service (800) 774-6922.
+For more information on serving legal papers, contact Undisputed Legal our Florida Process Service department at (800) 774-6922.
 Representatives are available Monday-Friday 8 am – 8 pm EST. If you found this article helpful, please consider donating.
 Thank you for following our blog, A space dedicated to bringing you news on breaking legal developments, interesting articles for law professionals, and educational material for all.
 We hope that you enjoy your time on our blog and revisit us!
-We also invite you to check out Frequently Asked Questions About Process Servers
+We also invite you to check out our Frequently Asked Questions About Process Servers.

 1. Shaffer v.
 Heitner, 433 U.S. 186 (1977)

 2. ch.
 2020-61, L.O.F; “Know Your Court.”
 Florida Courts.

 3. F.S.
 26.012: Jurisdiction of the circuit court. § 26.012,